-Some members of the public disagree with these findings.
+Opponents disagree with these findings.
 They fear that the unintended consequences of a neighborhood conservation district might include increased costs, the prospect of deferred maintenance, a stifling of creativity, unnecessarily long delays, and arbitrary and capricious decisions by an NCD commission.